giselew/toctoc_comments/Documentation/Introduction/Features/Ratings/Index.rst

 Ratings
 ^^^^^^^

-6 designs for 2 types of ratings: star-system (2 to 11 stars) and iLike-system.
+6 designs for 3 types of ratings: star-system (2 to 11 stars) simple iLike-system and emoLikes (like Facebook reactions)

+emoLikes in different designs, own designs can be added

-Display of iLikes (and iDislikes) with Facebook-like info about the users who liked.
+Display of iLikes (and iDislikes) with Facebook-like info about the users who liked

 Short- and long representation of iLikes